Lesson 109 — Introductory Bayesian statistics

 - Ex.
 109.1Application

-Prevalence of a disease: 1%.
+Disease prevalence: 1%.
 Test sensitivity: 95%.
-False positive rate: 10%.
+False-positive rate: 10%.
 A patient tests positive.
 Calculate the probability of having the disease.

-A coin flipped 10 times gives 4 heads.
+A coin is flipped 10 times and gets 4 heads.
 Prior: Beta(1,1) (uniform).
 Calculate the posterior, posterior mean, and compare with MLE.

 - Ex.
 109.3Application